dayitv89/DCDeviceCheck/README.md

 # DeviceCheck Sample
 DeviceCheck is a new iOS 11 API that gives you access to two bits of data per-device, per-developer that your associated server can use in its business logic.
 Here's a fully working sample.

+# Uses
+- webservice request on server comes from apple devices.
+- App device token using device check is ephemeral, but that token is useful to identify the device uniqueness such as per device per app one offer scenario.
+If device formatted, keychain wipe or any hack won't effect on this case.
+Safe to check per device identification.

 # Getting started
 All you have to do in the iOS project is change the host to your NodeJS server's IP.
 You can do this in ViewController.swift:
 ````